Sudan Airways Flight 2241

-Sudan Airways Flight 2241 was a scheduled cargo flight from Sharjah, United Arab Emirates to Khartoum, Sudan operated by a Boeing 707-330C which crashed on 21 October 2009.
+Sudan Airways Flight 2241 was a scheduled cargo flight from Sharjah, United Arab Emirates to Khartoum, Sudan operated by a Boeing 707-330C.
+On 21 October 2009, the cargo plane's No. 4 engine cowling separated during lift off, and in an attempt to turn the plane around, it stalled and crashed north of the airport.
+All six occupants were killed.

+Background

-Aircraft and crew
+Aircraft

 The aircraft involved was Boeing 707-330C ST-AKW.
 The aircraft was s/n 20112, line number 788.
 The aircraft first flew on 1 May 1968 and was delivered to Lufthansa on 17 February 1969 where it was registered D-ABUJ.
 From 23 March 1977, it was leased to Condor until it was sold to the United Arab Emirates on 5 May 1981.
 The aircraft was re-registered A6-DPA.
 On 26 May 1986, the aircraft was sold to the Sudanese Government and re-registered ST-AKW.
 On 26 October 1986, it was sold to Nile Safaris Aviation, serving until sold to Trans Arabian Air Transport on 28 May 1992.
 The final change of ownership was on 16 August 1994 when it was sold to Azza Transport.

+Crew

+Three flight crew members, a ground engineer, and two loadmasters were aboard the flight:

-The captain, age 61, had previously worked for Sudan Airways and had 19,943 flight hours, but his experience on the Boeing 707 was not stated.
-The first officer, age 34, had 6,649 flight hours, including 5,011 hours on the Boeing 707.
-The flight engineer, age 53, had 7,324 flight hours, all of which were on the Boeing 707.
+The captain was 61-year-old Mohamed el-Halfawi.
+He had previously worked for Sudan Airways, and had 19,943 flight hours, but his experience on the Boeing 707 was not stated.
+34-year-old First Officer Aladdin Moharam had 6,649 flight hours, including 5,011 hours on the Boeing 707.
+The flight engineer, 53-year-old Mohamed el-Fateh Mohyeddine, had 7,324 flight hours, all of which were on the Boeing 707.
+Also on-board were 55-year-old ground engineer Elsawi Hamed, and loadmasters Makki Abdul-Aziz & Abu-Bakr Hassan.